About Me

 I discovered in my teens that people considered me a good listener, but it was some years before I finally took the plunge to train as a therapist.

-Since coming to Herefordshire, I've worked for various charitable organisations locally in both paid and voluntary capacities, supporting young families, working with Churches Together and for a national bereavement support charity, and through these roles found myself often called upon to be a supportive listener.
+Following a move to Herefordshire in 1999, I worked for worked for various charitable organisations locally in both paid and voluntary capacities, supporting young families, working with Churches Together and for a national bereavement support charity, and through these roles found myself often called upon to be a supportive listener.

 I became a counsellor because I really enjoy: